Back to services

 How our service can help you

-The Croydon, Lambeth and Lewisham Adult Attention Deficit Hyperactivity Disorder (ADHD) and Autism Spectrum Disorder (ASD) Service is also known as the 3 borough service.
-This service launched in August 2020, and is a local, specialist outpatient service for adults registered with a GP in Croydon, Lambeth and Lewisham.
+This service is a local, specialist outpatient service for adults registered with a GP in Croydon, Lambeth and Lewisham.
 Referrals can be made by GPs or NHS secondary mental health teams.

-The team offers diagnostic assessment for adults who have suspected Attention Deficit Hyperactivity Disorder (ADHD) and/or Autism Spectrum Disorder (ASD).
-Initiation and titration of ADHD medication and annual reviews for ADHD are also offered.
-Following a positive diagnosis from the service (ADHD and/or ASD), patients may be offered some brief post-diagnostic psychological support.
+The team offers diagnostic assessment for adults who have suspected attention deficit hyperactivity disorder (ADHD) and/or autism.
+Initiation and titration of ADHD medication and reviews for ADHD are also offered.
+Following a positive diagnosis from our service (ADHD and/or autism), patients may be offered some brief post-diagnostic psychoeducation.
+Appointments are available face to face or virtually via Microsoft Teams, offered based on patient preference and clinical need.

 • Service Borough Covers: Croydon, Lambeth, Lewisham Treatment type: Outpatient